Research

 Coherent nuclear dynamics

-With the short pulses available in our laboratories (<10 fs), we are able to drive and monitor a range of different coherent dynamics within molecules, polymers and proteins.
-These include vibrational wavepacket dynamics, that allow us to gain insight into how the electronic structure on the excited state evolves, and the nuclear motions that drive coupling of different electronic states at conical intersections.
+With the short pulses available in our laboratories (<8 fs), we are able to drive and monitor a range of different coherent dynamics within molecules, polymers and proteins.
+These include vibrational wavepacket dynamics present in pump-probe or two-dimensional electronic spectroscopy (2DES) measurements.
+The coherent wavepacket dynamics allow us to gain insights into how the electronic structure on the excited state evolves, and the nuclear motions that drive coupling of multiple electronic states at conical intersections.

 Influence of environment on photochemical reactions